 Western States Trucking Association director of governmental affairs and communications Joe Rajkovacz believes there are so many more things a truck driver does than simply driving.
 “I just don’t believe that you’re ever going to see, at least in the world that’s imagined right now, this fully autonomous truck without anyone in it,” he said.

-Drivers themselves are in a critical shortage, with Europe’s leading refrigerated road transport and logistics group STEF reporting a shortage of almost 20,000 drivers across France earlier this year.
-However, for the ones who do remain behind the wheel, the advancements mentioned in this article will go a long way into making their lives easier and most importantly, safer.
+Drivers themselves are in a critical shortage, and for the ones who do remain behind the wheel, the advancements mentioned in this article will go a long way towards making their lives easier and most importantly, safer.
 Perhaps it will not be so long until semi-automated trucks are platooning from city to city, running entirely on electricity, with big data determining how the entire process can be done even better.